OCR-D/ocrd-website/site/en/workflows.md

-**Note:** If you use `ocrd-tesserocr-segment-region`, which uses only bounding boxes instead of polygon coordinates, then you should post-process via `ocrd-segment-repair` with `plausibilize=True` to obtain better results without large overlaps.
-Alternatively, consider using the all-in-one [`ocrd-tesserocr-recognize`](#step-x-multistep) processor that can do region segmentation, line segmentation and text recognition in one step and can query tesseract for the generally more precise polygon region outlines instead of more coarse bounding boxes.
+**Note:** If you use `ocrd-tesserocr-segment-region`, which uses only bounding boxes instead of polygon coordinates, then you should post-process via `ocrd-segment-repair` with `plausibilize=True` to obtain better results without large overlaps. _Alternatively_, consider using the all-in-one capabilities of [`ocrd-tesserocr-segment` and `ocrd-tesserocr-recognize`](#step-x-multistep), which can do region segmentation and line segmentation (and optionally also text recognition) in one step by querying Tesseract's internal iterator (accessing the more precise polygon outlines instead of just coarse bounding boxes with lots of hard-to-recover overlap).

 **Note:** The `ocrd-tesserocr-recognize`, `ocrd-sbb-textline-detector` and `ocrd-cis-ocropy-segment` processors do [not only segment the page, but